 About me

-Currently, I am a Process Engineer in the Global Products Group at Lam Research, where I design high-throughput processes for the synthesis of novel thin-film materials.
+Currently, I am a Process Engineer at Lam Research designing Plasma Enhanced Atomic Layer Deposition processes for semiconductor manufacturing.
+My work here is primarily experimental and focuses on identifying and screening new processes for the scalable production of thin films with targeted properties.
 Previously, as a Ph.D. candidate at UC Berkeley, my dissertation focused on the thermodynamic and transport modeling of electrolyte solutions.
 I earned my B.S. and M.S. in Chemical Engineering from IIT Delhi, India, where my master’s thesis involved developing new mathematical tools to improve the efficiency of CFD models for packed bed reactors.
 These diverse experiences, ranging from process modeling to experimental design, have given me a deep understanding and appreciation of engineering fundamentals, as well as the ability to collaborate effectively across teams.

 During my Ph.D., I developed a statistical thermodynamics-based theory to model electrical double layers in concentrated electrolytes.
 We derived an expression for the electrochemical potential and solvation-free energy of ions, both in the bulk and at the interface.
 Using this new theory, we quantitatively captured interfacial tension between coexisting vapor and liquid phases in ionic fluids, as well as the reversal of ionic current in charged nanochannels.
 For my master’s thesis, I worked in a chemical reaction engineering group focused on modeling flows through packed bed reactors.
 I used a combination of Voronoi tessellation and Minkowski tensors to mathematically characterize pore-scale features of packed beds.
 These features were then incorporated into fluid flow equations to improve the predictive power of reactor models.
 Along similar lines, I spent a summer at IMFT in Toulouse, France, working on image processing and pore network modeling to understand the mechanisms of water boiling in nuclear reactors.
 Additionally, from my undergraduate days, I have a year-long experience in the design, development, and characterization of catalysts.